jasonnwangg/Online-Sales/README.md

       GROUP BY pop_up, saved_discount
       ")

-# Half of the consumers did not receive the pop up.
+#Half of the consumers did not receive the pop up.
-# Roughly half of those who received also added the discount code.
+#Roughly half of those who received also added the discount code.

-# How much did consumers spend on their total sales during their online purchase?

 sqldf("
       SELECT AVG(sales_amount_total) AS total_sales FROM purchase